raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- task ---

-Use the change directory command to open it.
+Use the change directory command `cd` to open the new directory.

 ```bash
 cd webapp